transitland/transitland-processing-animation/blog/blogpost.md

-# Visualizing Transit Frequency with *TransitFlow*
+# Visualizing Transit Frequency with *TransitLand*

 Urban planner Jarrett Walker emphasizes the importance of transit **frequency**: